rbruenig/qperf/README.md

 connection 0 second 9 send window: 1779683 packets sent: 374804 packets lost: 80
 connection 0 total packets sent: 3654759 total packets lost: 2922
 ```
-*Note*: The server looks for a TLS certificate and key in the current working dir named "server.crt" and "server.key" respectively.
+*Note*: The server looks for a TLS certificate and key in the current working dir named "server.crt" and "server.key" respectively([See TLS](#TLS)).
 You can use a self signed certificate; the client doesn't validate it.

 client